1923 Chinese presidential election

-The bribery scandal led to the collapse of Cao's presidency and dismissal of the parliament on 24 November 1924, after the Cao's defeat in the Second Zhili–Fengtian War in 1924, and the Nationalist government would ultimately take power.
+The bribery scandal led to the collapse of Cao's presidency and dismissal of the parliament on 24 November 1924, after the Cao's defeat in the Second Zhili–Fengtian War in 1924, and Duan Qirui, the leader of the Anhui clique, would again lead the government in Beijing.

 This was the last presidential election to be held in China until 1948, in the midst of the final stages of the Chinese Civil War.